as-abhinav/uibootcamp7/README.md

   reducers, // All reducers
   {}, // initial state
   compose(
-    applyMiddleware(thunkMiddleware), // DO NOT CHANGE THE SEQUENCE OF THUNK MIDDLEWARE.
-It should always be first. routerEnhancer, // Redux little router middleware
+    routerEnhancer, // Redux little router middleware
     applyMiddleware(routerMiddleware) // Redux little router middleware
   )